 Delivery packaging is going green, and it’s about time.

 Plastic is wreaking havoc on our planet, choking up oceans and affecting the very air we breath.
 The cardboard used In the 165 billion packages shipped in the US each year, amounts to about a billion trees.
+It’s common, too for people to purchase large items like mattresses, furniture and home appliances online, and with large package shipping becoming more common, the average size of packaging is increasing

 Since we’re at least a few years away from time-traveling technology, the best businesses can do is try to mitigate future damage to our planet – and keep consumer activists happy – by using recyclable or reusable materials in their packaging.